Epistates/turbomcp/crates/turbomcp-transport/SECURITY_FEATURES.md

 ## Overview

-TurboMCP Transport provides **enterprise-grade security** features out of the box, with environment-aware configurations that make it easy to deploy securely in development, staging, and production environments.
+TurboMCP Transport provides comprehensive security features out of the box, with environment-aware configurations that make it easy to deploy securely in development, staging, and production environments.

 ## 🛡️ Security Architecture